dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 For the purpose of lifetime rules a `ref` is considered part of the type of the expression for purposes of conversions.
 It is logically represented by converting `ref<$a> T<...>` to `ref<$a, T<...>>` where `$a` is covariant and `T` is invariant.

 Next let's define the rules that allow us to map C# syntax to the underlying model.

-The lifetime parameter `$this` on type definitions is _not_ predefined but it does have a few rules associated with it when it is defined:
-- It must be the first lifetime parameter.
-- It must be covariant: `out $this`.
-- The lifetime parameters of all non-ref fields, and the ref lifetime of ref fields, must be `$this`

 For brevity sake a type which has no explicit lifetime parameters treated as if there is `out $this` defined and applied to all fields of the type.
 A type with a `ref` field must define explicit lifetime parameters.